The Art of Media and Worship

 Theology and Practice of Ethnodoxology

 A development of the biblical, theological, historical, and cultural principles of ethnodoxology.
-This course assists students who will be serving in multi-ethnic contexts as worship leaders, pastors, and cross-cultural workers.
-Attention will be given to introducing new artistic expressions into worshipping communities, undergirded by the use of relevant research methodologies and multicultural worship approaches.
-The course will be offered on the campus of GIAL, 7500 Camp Wisdom Road, Dallas, TX 75236.
-3 hours.
+This course assists students who will be serving in multi ethnic contexts as worship leaders, pastors, and cross-cultural workers.
+Attention will be given to introducing new artistic expressions into worshiping communities, undergirded by the use of relevant research methodologies and muticultural worship approaches.

 Public Reading of Scripture